The best iPad deals for 2019: The iPad Air now on sale for $400

 Originally published earlier this year.
 Regularly updated to reflect new prices.

-Discuss: The best iPad deals for 2019: The iPad Air now on sale for $400
+Discuss: The best iPad deals for holiday 2019 including an iPad Air for $400

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.